CGKnappert/StickysAutoClicker/README.md

 Python version 3.0 or greater required.

-There are a fair number of dependencies needed to install before the python file will build:
+There are a fair number of dependencies needed to install before the python file will build.
+They can be found in the requirements.txt file and installed with the command: pip install -r requirements.txt

 ### Installation

 Releases are built into a single file executable so nothing more is required then the file itself.

-Necessary folder will be created if it your first time running the program.
-They can be found in
+Necessary folders will be created if it your first time running the program.
+They are located in the C:\Users\~user~\Documents\StickysAutoClicker\ folder.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>